kubernetes/kubernetes/docs/getting-started-guides/fedora/fedora_manual_config.md

 This is a getting started guide for Fedora.
 It is a manual configuration so you understand all the underlying packages / services / ports, etc...

 This guide will only get ONE node (previously minion) working.
-Multiple nodes require a functional [networking configuration](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/networking.md) done outside of kubernetes.
-Although the additional kubernetes configuration requirements should be obvious.
+Multiple nodes require a functional [networking configuration](https://github.com/GoogleCloudPlatform/lmktfy/blob/master/docs/networking.md) done outside of lmktfy.
+Although the additional lmktfy configuration requirements should be obvious.

-The kubernetes package provides a few services: kube-apiserver, kube-scheduler, kube-controller-manager, kubelet, kube-proxy.
-These services are managed by systemd and the configuration resides in a central location: /etc/kubernetes.
+The lmktfy package provides a few services: lmktfy-apiserver, lmktfy-scheduler, lmktfy-controller-manager, lmktfylet, lmktfy-proxy.
+These services are managed by systemd and the configuration resides in a central location: /etc/lmktfy.
 We will break the services up between the hosts.
-The first host, fed-master, will be the kubernetes master.
-This host will run the kube-apiserver, kube-controller-manager, and kube-scheduler.
-In addition, the master will also run _etcd_ (not needed if _etcd_ runs on a different host but this guide assumes that _etcd_ and kubernetes master run on the same host).
-The remaining host, fed-node will be the node and run kubelet, proxy and docker.
+The first host, fed-master, will be the lmktfy master.
+This host will run the lmktfy-apiserver, lmktfy-controller-manager, and lmktfy-scheduler.
+In addition, the master will also run _etcd_ (not needed if _etcd_ runs on a different host but this guide assumes that _etcd_ and lmktfy master run on the same host).
+The remaining host, fed-node will be the node and run lmktfylet, proxy and docker.

 **System Information:**